izzyacademy/apache-kafka-release-party/README.md

 # Navigate to the Artifact Validation Folder
 cd artifact-validation

-# Create the local docker image needed
+# Create the local docker image needed.
+Please change the image tag to match your release candidate version
-docker build . -f Validation.Dockerfile -t izzyacademy/kafka-artifact-base:3.0.0-rc2
+docker build . -f Validation.Dockerfile -t izzyacademy/kafka-artifact-base:2.8.1-rc1

 # Fire up the Docker Compose instance to boot up the Docker container(s)
 cd compose
 docker-compose up

-# Log into the running container
+# Log into the running container in a separate window or tab
 docker exec -it validator /bin/bash